jacobadedoyin/Identity-Cloud-Security-Portfolio/README.md

 ## Purpose

-This portfolio is designed to evidence practical capability in cloud administration, identity and access management, secure data access, platform support, and security-conscious documentation.
+This portfolio is designed to evidence practical capability in cloud administration, identity and access management, access governance, secure data access, platform support, monitoring, and security-conscious documentation.

+It is intended to show both workplace-aligned experience and hands-on technical learning in areas relevant to cloud security, IAM engineering, access governance, and regulated technology environments.

 ---